-The methodology used in valuation of the specialized assets of the Company was at the first stage based on the valuation of the depreciable replacement cost ("cost method").
+The methodology used in valuation of the specialized assets of the Company's companies, was initially based on the valuation of the depreciable replacement cost ("cost method").

-As part of the fair value valuation the appraiser also performed a test for adequate profitability using the income approach for the determination of economic depreciation of specialized property, plant and equipment of the Company.
-The recoverable amount of the Company's property, plant and equipment was determined based on the discounted cash flow model.
-Cash flow forecasting was based on the Company's business plans approved by the management of the Company.
+As part of the valuation of the fair value, the appraiser performed a test for adequate profitability using the income approach to determine the amount of economic depreciation of the Company 's specialized items of property, plant and equipment.
+The recoverable amount of the property, plant and equipment of the Company was determined by the discounted cash flow model.
+Cash flow forecasting was based on business plans of the Company approved by the management of the Company.
 The following main assumptions were applied in the income approach:

-Discount rate 13.94% Long-term growth rate 3.29%
+Discount rate (WACC) 13.94% Long-term growth rate 3.29%

 The 2019 assessment results obtained from the income approach were lower than those measured at the amortized replacement cost and, therefore, were taken as the fair value of the Company's corresponding property, plant and equipment.
-The results of the assessment by the income approach are sensitive to changes in discount rate and long-term growth rate indicators and forecasts along with regarding volumes of services provided and the level of tariffs for services provided.
+The results of assessing by the income approach are most sensitive to the changes of discount rate and long-term growth rate indicators and also to the forecasts regarding the volumes of sales of services provided and the level of tariffs for services provided.